DougBoyle/TidyTable/TidyTable/Tables/README.md

   in the DTZ (will get correct value from searching sub-table).
 Re-Pair allows exploiting this to choose values making compression as efficient as possible.

+Notes on the algorithm for solving tables:
+Except for the 3-piece tables, we cannot assume that once the outcome of a position is known then it no longer needs updating.
+Whereas for 3 pieces the maximum DTM increments from 0 on each iteration, the DTM values of a 4+ piece table are varied after the first iteration due to poitions simplifying to sub-table positions with a range of DTM values.
+For example, 3-ply to a mate in 1 sub-position will be found later than 1-ply to a mate in 5 sub-position.
+This affects both wins and the highest DTM of a following position for determining losses, so both need re-searching until their DTM is less than the number of iterations already performed.

 **Size of tables**
 3 Pieces:
   - DTM tables are 616KB total